google/WebFundamentals/src/content/en/fundamentals/performance/resource-prioritization.md

 **Low** if it has the async attribute (meaning it can be loaded and run asynchronously).

-Priorities become important when investigating loading performance in your site, so beyond the usual techniques of [measuring](/web/fundamentals/performance/critical-rendering-path/measure-crp) and
+Priorities become important when investigating loading performance in your site.
+Beyond the usual techniques of [measuring](/web/fundamentals/performance/critical-rendering-path/measure-crp) and
 [analyzing the critical rendering path](/web/fundamentals/performance/critical-rendering-path/analyzing-crp),